open-resources/physics_bank/content/public/006.Force/Topic Outcome/Turning_Car/Turning_car.md

         value: Your head (and eyes) are not in an inertial reference frame, and so things are moving for no reason.
       ans3:
-        value: Your van is moving along a circular path, and a centripetal acceleration is required.
-Without a force to push it towards the middle, objects(your shoulders, the soup cans) will NOT move in a circle along with the rest of the van, and so will move relative to the van's interior.
+        value: Your sedan is moving along a circular path, and a centripetal acceleration is required.
+Without a force to push it towards the middle, objects(your shoulders, the soup cans) will NOT move in a circle along with the rest of the sedan, and so will move relative to the sedan's interior.
       ans4:
-        value: Turning to the right forces your van to tilt, and all the cans and the shoulders shift down-hill.
+        value: Turning to the right forces your sedan to tilt, and all the cans and the shoulders shift down-hill.
 ---
 # {{ params.vars.title }}